Ynn/selfstar/intro-runtime.md

 OSGi is an execution framework developed on top of Java.
 It builds on the Java’s dynamic features (on demand class loading, multiple class loaders, typing verification before loading) to provide a coarse-grained level of modularity.
 OSGi is a [specification](http://www.osgi.org/Specifications/HomePage) with several popular implementations like [Equinox](http://www.eclipse.org/equinox/), [Felix]({#link_felix#}) or [Knopflerfish](http://www.knopflerfish.org/).

 OSGi supports the dynamic deployment of applications.
 In short, it means that you can easily install or update an application (or part of an application) at runtime without restarting the whole platform.
-OSGi also supports the service-oriented programming style as we will see later on.
+OSGi also supports the service-oriented programming style.

+## The notion of bundle

 OSGi relies on the notion of bundle for modularity.
 Specifically, a bundle is a Java archive containing executable code, resources, and meta-data (name, version, dependencies to other bundles, etc.).
 In other words, all the files required to implement a module.